hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/__init__.rst

-# Example test demonstrating a potential method call (replace with actual tests)
+# Example test demonStarting a potential method call (replace with actual tests)
 # If Driver class has a 'start' method, you would add these tests
 # def test_driver_start(driver):  # Assuming driver fixture is defined
 #     """Test the start method of the Driver class."""